metafloor/bwip-js/demo/README.md

 ## Electron Example

-With Electron, use the Node.js `toBuffer()` interface.
+There has been some changes to the Electron bundler, and it may pull in either the nodejs or browser module, depending on your version of Electron.
+The example below shows using the nodejs module.

+If you try this example and get the error `bwipjs.toBuffer is not a function`, the Electron bundler grabbed the browser module.
+See the [Browser Usage](#browser-usage) section above and draw to a canvas instead.

+If you happen to know how the Electron bundler changed its behavior and how to fix it in a project's `package.json`, please raise an issue at [github issues page](https://github.com/metafloor/bwip-js/issues).

 This is an example `index.html` file for a basic, single window app:

 ```html
 <!DOCTYPE html>